 Now did you just delete the HTML?
 No. Let's prove it.

 The changes that the developer console caused, and the changes the developer console currently displays are changes in the Document Object Model (which we still didn't explain), but not in our HTML.
-Our webpage now looks blank, reflecting the missing header in our DOM, even though our HTML still has content in the header tags.
+Our webpage now looks blank, reflecting the missing body in our DOM, even though our HTML still has content in the body tags.

 So what are we concluding?
 We're concluding that by changing the Document Object Model, we can change the way our webpage displays.
 And we can do this even if our HTML is unchanged.

 So the HTML is essentially the starting point of the page's content.
 But as we just saw by deleting the body of the page, what is displayed can change.
 When we change it, we change the Document Object Model, and that changes the appearance in the browser.
 The HTML, however, once loaded on a webpage, does not change.